Chapter 1: No jewel of mankind would ever make me

 “I expected better from you, Watchman.
 Even without Hood.”

-His biting taunt, and the realization of her folly, burned her neck.
+His biting taunt, and the realization of her folly, washed over her like acid.
 However inept they were, the guards had been too distracted.
 It was a poorly-laid trap Robin never would have fallen for.

 One Marian should never have fallen for, either.